Abdelrahman-Abuhelal/phone-store/README.md

 ﻿# phone-store
-A Back-End API project using spring which has 3 entities (Customers , Shops and Phones) with the relation between them using Hibernate mapping.
+A Back-End API project using Spring which has 3 entities (Customers , Shops and Phones) with the relation between them using Hibernate mapping.
 This project has the appropriate Configuration and handles different Exceptions.
 It contains the endpoints needed for the CRUD operations.
 This project protects the end points with Security configurations.